Bipentium25/group-fansite/coworking_agreement.md

 ## Optional: Other agreements
 *Other co-working agreements that were not captured in the above sections.*

+Let’s be flexible with scheduling, keep communication transparent, and support each other’s learning pace.

 ## Signatures
 ______________ ____
 Mengqiao Han
 Xin Li
 Priscilla Andresen
+Nadia Nialiubina
 Date: NOv 10 2025